MHCPPrograms/worlds-documentation/docs/npcs/maze_runner/05-npc_runners.md

 ![NPC Runners](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/6o53e13ek6qnr5di7zdf.png)

 With both random and direct NPC runners now implemented, your maze game features two distinct challenges for players to compete against.

 This concludes the this tutorial series I hope you have enjoyed it and do not stop here, there are plenty of opportunities to expand and refine your maze game further.
-I’m excited to see how you build on these foundations!s
+I’m excited to see how you build on these foundations!